milnee/Utilities-Plugin/README.md

 # Utilities Minecraft Plugin

 ## Overview
-Utilities is a comprehensive Spigot/Bukkit plugin that adds essential utility commands to your Minecraft server, making server management and player interaction more convenient.
+Utilities is a comprehensive Spigot/Bukkit plugin that adds essential utility commands to enhance server management and player experience.

 ## Features